 But in all seriousness, if you mess around with a police officer doing his job just because you're a jackass, you voluntarily forfeit your right to not get shot.
 This isn't to say that deadly force is always justified or that police brutality doesn't exist, but just to dismiss the absurdity of the original premise.
-And you know, white people get killed by police too, but that doesn't generate any outrage because it doesn't fit the "police are racist" fantasy.
+And you know, white people get killed by police too, but that doesn't generate any outrage because it doesn't fit the "police are racist" narrative.
 Maybe it does happen to black people proportionately more often, but maybe if society treated them like any other human beings instead of pretending it's still the 1960s and they can't accomplish anything without being patronized, they wouldn't be raised in the kind of culture that leads to that kind of thing.
 And finally, whoever trivialized rape by attempting to put this petty little complaint on par with it should be embarrassed.

 In other news, the LDS Church made a couple of changes to Handbook 1 regarding same-sex couples and their children.
 John Dehlin, who was excommunicated earlier this year for "asking questions" (and not, as a reasonable person might assume, for trivial things like publicly belittling anyone who believes in the historicity of the Book of Mormon and stating that he considers the concept of the Atonement to be repugnant) got hold of the relevant excerpts from someone in his secret combination, I mean network, and leaked them, prompting hurt, confusion, and widespread outrage.